Why German Shepherds Jump Over Fences: 5 Reasons & How to Stop It

 2. Board It Up

-Sometimes, the way out is not over, but through.
+Sometimes, the way out is not over but through.
 Routinely inspect your fence for holes or broken boards.
 If you see any damage, repair it immediately.
 If your dog is digging under the fence, quickly fill in the hole to prevent potential escapes.

 3. Mental and Physical Stimulation

-4. Block His Views
+4. Block Their Views

 If you have a chain-link fence, install panels to restrict your German Shepherd’s view.
 Sometimes your dog’s reason for jumping the fence is as simple as wanting to chase an animal or person on the other side.
 If you block the view, you’ll also block out any temptations.